How Electric Furnaces Can Go Bad

+One of the reasons furnaces are so common in homes across the country is their flexibility.
+Furnaces can run from a range of energy sources.
+Natural gas, propane, oil, and electricity.
+There’s a furnace to fit any home with ductwork in it, and when you rely on us as your Concord, MA, HVAC contractor, we’ll make sure you have the ideal furnace when it’s time for an installation.
 Electric furnaces are common for houses without any connection to natural gas.
 They’re inexpensive to install, have a reliable energy source, and encounter few repair issues compared to gas and heating oil furnaces.
 But electric furnaces still malfunction at times—and if this happens to your electric furnace, you’ll want our technicians on the job fast to have it fixed.
 We have emergency service for whenever you have one these electric furnace problems strike …

 Loose wiringA fact about furnaces in general: electric failures are the #1 cause of furnaces shutting down.
 Yes, gas and propane furnaces have electric components as well.
 With an electric furnace, trouble with loose or frayed wiring can lead to the heating system shutting down.
 Wires can loosen because of the vibrations from the blower fan over time.
 When a wire becomes loose, it will cause an electrical short and the circuit breaker in the breaker panel will trip.
 Don’t keep trying to reset the breaker if it continues to trip—get a professional to inspect the furnace and repair it.